 Moisture will always take the path of least resistance when entering a structure.
 That path is not always the most obvious one, though.
 For example, the source of a roof leak can be some distance from where it manifests itself inside a building.
 For this reason, it may be necessary to look beyond the immediate area where moisture is exhibiting itself to understand its origin.

 It is important to understand the construction of your wall: is it solid (monolithic) without an airspace?
-To determine this you may want to review the drawings for the house that are available through the Avery Library [link].
+To determine this you may want to review the drawings for the house that are available through the Avery Library.
 You may also be able to understand the wall through non-destructive investigation.
 The top of a wall may be visible above a soffit or at the back of cupboards or cabinets.

 Ideally, the way a wall is designed should minimize the likelihood of moisture entering a wall and if it does, the design must allow for ways for moisture to exit the wall.
 Modern masonry walls are typically veneers that provide a durable and attractive face for the layers of insulation and load bearing construction behind them.
 An airspace between the brick and back up wall provides a location for moisture to safely exit a veneer wall through weep holes at the bottom of the wall construction.

-Contrary to this type of construction, Wright typically sought monolithic construction, with minimal layers of material between the inside an outside of a building.
+Contrary to this type of construction, Wright typically sought monolithic construction, with minimal layers of material between the inside and outside of a building.
 For this reason, his masonry walls tend to be either solid masonry or two layers (known as “wythes”) of masonry with an airspace in between.

-When Wright’s walls can “breath,” so that moisture has the time and the air movement needed for it to exit the wall system, then there are unlikely to be any of the problems described above.
+When Wright’s walls can “breathe,” so that moisture has the time and the air movement needed for it to exit the wall system, then there are unlikely to be any of the problems described above.
 Unfortunately, moisture is not always able to escape a wall.
 Reasons for this include:

 - Masonry is in a high-water- intensity area: At locations such as by a downspout or near grade, moisture does not always have a chance to evaporate.
 If these areas are shaded from sunlight by eaves, vegetation or their orientation to the compass, the condition can be intensified.